MostafaEwis/OOP-Cart/README.md

   -  I have faced the diamond problem intentionally to demonstrate how I can solve it.
   -  I used upcasting in the Cusotmer class so I can put items in one vector.
   -  I casted product* to Shippable* when applicable so I can send it the shipping service as requested.
+  -  I have not sperated the interface from the class (by c++ terms) because the classes are very simple, Bjarne Stroustrup advices that in "The C++ Programming Language".

 # Design:
 ![design](https://github.com/MostafaEwis/OOP-Cart/blob/master/design.jpg)